 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
-Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
-Cookies are useful because they allow a website to recognise a user’s device.
+Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
+Cookies are useful because they allow a website to recognize a user’s device.
 You can find more information about cookies at: www.allaboutcookies.org

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

 Within this website cookies are used to facilitate features and functions which improve your browsing experience.
 They are also used to measure the performance of the site and the ways in which visitors navigate their way around.
 No personally identifiable information is collected by the cookies on our sites.